 If you search for some known names, you may even find articles about them on top pages.
-The world wants to know what their favorite influencer is up to, hence it doesn’t come as a surprise that they’re always under the scanner, even when they do not want to be.
+The world always wants to know what their favorite influencer is up to.
+Hence it comes as no surprise that they’re always under the scanner, even when they do not want to be.

 Hope Perkins, a fashion influencer agrees and says: “the worst thing is that you are under a tiny little microscope and everyone is watching your every move”.

 Everything, from your personal life to your professional choices, gets criticized, often by people who do not understand a thing about influencer marketing.

 Danielle McCormick, a lifestyle influencer, believes that a lack of understanding is a major reason why this happens.
 “The worst is not having some people understand the concept behind what I do and judging that goes into that,” she says.

 While women are more commonly under the radar, men aren’t free either and have to be answerable to their followers.

 Social media trolling is real and brings massive mental challenges, and the influencer seems to always be at the receiving end.

 Cyberbullying is a real problem and some influencers are already working on reducing it.

 According to Statista, about 38 percent of online trolls target social media users and 23 percent stick to video-sharing platforms like YouTube.